 Fraud costs the U.S. insurance industry $308.6 billion per year.1 Premium leakage for personal auto is estimated at $35.1 billion annually,2 and application fraud in 2023 was 18% higher than a 2019 baseline.3 A recent study by Verisk and the Coalition Against Insurance Fraud found 32% of Americans were inclined to omit or falsify information on insurance applications.4

 Our underwriting solutions are continuously developed and optimized based on customer feedback.
-The introduction of SIU Alerts reflects our commitment to providing insurers with the best tools to combat fraud effectively.
+The introduction of Prior Loss Investigation Alerts reflects our commitment to providing insurers with the best tools to combat fraud effectively.

 Premium leakage solutions across the policy life cycle

-The RISK:check suite isn’t just for point-of-sale fraud and SIU Alert detection.
+The RISK:check suite isn’t just for point-of-sale fraud and Prior Loss Investigation Alert detection.
 For auto insurers still struggling with post-pandemic profitability, Verisk can assist with non-rate actions—among the fastest ways to recharge profits in the short term—including batch options requiring minimal resources from IT, underwriting, and customer service.

 Verisk clients have found these auto book health initiatives can generate an ROI of 7:1 in the first year and 22:1 over the life of a policy5—all while helping avoid adverse selection and establish a more secure market position.